This post contains affiliate links. Click here to view my full affiliate policy.

 It really depends.
 I generally meditate more when I feel like my energy is lower.
 Even a few minutes a day can be beneficial.
 Don’t beat yourself up if you can’t meditate everyday.
 In this day and age that is not always possible.

 I personally know I have reached a meditative state when I just feel better.
 My heart feels more open and a sense of well being overcomes me.
-Some people describe it as a feeling of floating where you feel kind of separate from your body.

 You’ll know it when you experience it but don’t worry too much about it in the beginning because that can actually prevent you from experiencing that state.